-Section 353.12 is proposed to be amended to provide transparency to the public on applications received by the TWDB.
-While current rule requires publishing a list of certain applications received in the Texas Register each month, the TWDB proposes to post the list on the agency's website instead.
+Section 353.12 is revised to provide transparency to the public on applications received by the TWDB.
+While current rule requires publishing a list of certain applications received in the Texas Register each month, the TWDB adopts amendments to post the list on the agency's website instead.
 The statute requiring reporting of certain applications received does not require publication in the Texas Register and those individuals interested in TWDB applications are more likely to check the agency website than the Texas Register.